- 2 Bedrooms

 About this PropertyOpen the door and step into your holiday when you stay in this open and airy, end unit villa including 2 balconies and the biggest 2 bedroom, 2.5-bath floor plan.The unit resides at the front most point of the neighborhood accepting closest access to Forest Beach from Sea Wind.

 The entryway opens to a cheerful dining area with freshly installed pergo floor.The room is brightened by a tall skylight/window combination and decorated with a formal glass table with "Tommy Bahama" upholstered seating for six.
 In addition, the room includes a full wall of closed storage shelves.
-The adjacent kitchen is newly renovated and entirely supplied and includes an open breakfast bar facing the living room.
+The adjacent kitchen is freshly refreshed and thoroughly supplied and includes an open breakfast bar facing the living room.

 Forest Beach stretches along the Atlantic Sea between Shipyard and Sea Pines Plantations.
 Bicycle paths and neighborhood lanes on North and South Forest Beach eventually draw one to Coligny Plaza, the hub of the Forest Beach area.
 While competing with the natural beauty and lure of the beach, the plaza offers a variety of shopping, dining, and fun entertainment for the whole family.